 Soria says she was impressed with the course offerings and that the major would allow her to explore her passions without going down the more common route of psychology.

 “This major specifically focuses on giving students the ability to be in a helping profession without having to be in a typical K-12 classroom setting,” she says.
-“I think that was one of the biggest highlights of what drew me to the program because it's exactly what I wanted, and there is no other major that offers something like that.”
+“I think that was one of the biggest highlights of what drew me to the program because it's exactly what I wanted.”

-In addition to completing her ESHR major, Soria will graduate with a certificate in Resilience and Trauma-Informed Perspectives and highest division honors.
+In addition to completing her ESHR major, Soria graduated with a certificate in Resilience and Trauma-Informed Perspectives and highest division honors.

-Soria has already been working to make a positive impact on community mental health.
-She has been involved with Active Minds, a student led organization that works to destigmatize mental illness and increase students’ awareness of mental health issues.
-Soria also volunteers at the Open Heartland, a non-profit that supports families in Iowa City who immigrated from Mexico and Central America.
+While a student, Soria made a positive impact on community mental health.
+She was involved with Active Minds, a student led organization that works to destigmatize mental illness and increase students’ awareness of mental health issues.
+Soria also volunteered at the Open Heartland, a non-profit that supports families in Iowa City who immigrated from Mexico and Central America.

 “We do a lot of food distribution, hygiene, and clothing distribution.
 They provide mobile clinics to offer general medicine and dermatology services and it's free.
 So, it's nice to help the Latinx community just because I'm a Latina myself, and I don't get to hear a lot of people speak Spanish here because it's a predominantly white institution.
 So being in that community brings me back to my roots in a sense,” she says.